zand3rs/sails-factory/README.md

 ### Auto increment attributes

 Attributes can have an auto_increment option.
 By default, sequence will increment by 1, otherwise it will increment by whatever value the auto_increment option is set to.
+Counting starts at the initial value given.
 Sequence is shared among parent and children.

     Factory.define('user')
-      .attr('id', {auto_increment: true})
+      .attr('id', 0, {auto_increment: true})
       .attr('first_name', 'First Name - ', {auto_increment: 5});

     Factory.define('other_user').parent('user');